-For your evening skin care routine for oily skin, start with your usual cleansing and toning routine.
+For your evening skincare routine, start with your usual cleansing and toning routine.
 Follow this up with a good light-weight serum (optional) and finish off with a night cream.
 If you do choose to apply a serum, avoid applying it on your T-Zone that tends to get oily and greasy over the course of the day.

-Here are some tips for oily skin that will help you in long run:
+Here are some pro tips for oily skin:

 - The quickest, simplest, fastest way to create lessen grease on the skin and combat oil is to blot it with oil-blotting papers or tissue.